rossanot/kedro_mlops_shopping_trends/README.md

 ![Subscription Status Distribution](./docs/figures/streamlit_dashboard_01.png)

+> [!NOTE]
-> [!NOTE]: `03_primary` and `04_feature` data sets do not necessarily add value to the data science pipeline, however, they are included in the pipeline with the objective of exploring the use of those data layers.
+> The `03_primary` and `04_feature` data sets do not necessarily add value to the data science pipeline, however, they are included in the pipeline with the objective of exploring the use of those data layers.
 Here, the ML pipelines only use the `02_intermediate` dataset.

 - MLflow for `model tracking`
     ```